-King Wu Yi -- Challenger of Theocracy
+King Wu Yi — Challenger of Theocracy

-Wu Yi (? — 1113 BC) ascended the throne from his father and became the 28th king of the Shang Dynasty in the history of China.
-However, this empire was already in decline and many nearby regimes were expanding.
+When King Wu Yi ascended to the throne in the year 1147 BC, his empire was already in decline and many nearby regimes were expanding.

 Nevertheless, the most noteworthy behavior of King Wu Yi was his challenge to the theocracy.